Amazon EBS Update – New Cold Storage and Throughput Options

 Of course we could!

-Today we are launching a new pair of low-cost EBS volume types that take advantage of the scale of the cloud to deliver high throughput on a consistent basis, for use with EC2 instances and Amazon EMR clusters (prices are for the US East (Northern Virginia) Region; please see the EBS Pricing page for other regions):
+Today we are launching a new pair of low-cost EBS volume types that take advantage of the scale of the cloud to deliver high throughput on a consistent basis, for use with EC2 instances and Amazon EMR clusters (prices are for the US East (N. Virginia) Region; please see the EBS Pricing page for other regions):

 - Throughput Optimized HDD (st1) – Designed for high-throughput MapReduce, Kafka, ETL, log processing, and data warehouse workloads; $0.045 / gigabyte / month.

 - Cold HDD (sc1) – Designed for workloads similar to those for Throughput Optimized HDD that are accessed less frequently; $0.025 / gigabyte / month.

 Like the existing General Purpose SSD (gp2) volume type, the new magnetic volumes give you baseline performance, burst performance, and a burst credit bucket.
 While the SSD volumes define performance in terms of IOPS (Input/Output Operations Per Second), the new volumes define it in terms of throughput.
 The burst values are based on the amount of storage provisioned for the volume:

 - Throughput Optimized HDD (st1) – Starts at 250 MB/s for a 1 terabyte volume, and grows by 250 MB/s for every additional provisioned terabyte until reaching a maximum burst throughput of 500 MB/s.

 - Cold HDD (sc1) – Starts at 80 MB/s for a 1 terabyte volume, and grows by 80 MB/s for every additional provisioned terabyte until reaching a maximum burst throughput of 250 MB/s.